chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 ## Corpus

-I built a corpus of texts published in _Revue Parti Pris_, a Montreal-based leftist magazine that published political and cultural commentary from 1963 to 1968.
-I used the scraper coded by Quinn Dombrowski for Quebec’s National Library and Archives’ to aquire the complete print production for Revue Parti Pris.
-I have just over 130,000 words accross 41 text files.
+We built a corpus of texts published in _Revue Parti Pris_, a Montreal-based leftist magazine that published political and cultural commentary from 1963 to 1968.
+We used the scraper coded by Quinn Dombrowski for Quebec’s National Library and Archives’ to aquire the complete print production for Revue Parti Pris.
+We have just over 130,000 words accross 41 text files for the prototyped project.
+We have

 ONE SCREENSHOT FROM THE NATIONAL LIBRARY PAGE
 SOME STUFF ABOUT THE LIBRARY AND COLLECTION